-Action # Title Description Total Funds Contributing Ensure the development, effectiveness, and retention of highly qualified staff, through a comprehensive program of professional development, support, and compensation. \$685,415 N 1.1 Certificated Staff/Professional Development PD: We will access professional development and coaching activities through our Intervention Specialist, County Offices of Education, and curriculum publishers on: learning loss and acceleration, Academic Vocabulary Toolkit (AVT), and mathematics 1.2 Certificated Staff to Reduce Class Sizes Fund staff to reduce class sizes to better serve low-income students, English learners and foster youth. \$89,689 Y

-Action # Title Description Total Funds Contributing 1.3 Standards-aligned Instructional Materials Continue to provide standards-aligned instructional materials (ELA and Math consumables) to all students. \$7,890 N Monitoring Learning and Monitor the academic achievement of students and provide interventions and supports to address the academic needs of all students including Socioeconomically Disadvantaged, English learners, foster youth (currently none), and students with disabilities. \$172,194 N 1.4 Staff to data Coachi Staff to coordinate assessment system and evaluate assessment data Coaching and instructional planning for lessons and intervention 1.5 VAPA Increase student access to visual and performing arts progra instruction program. \$2,200 N 1.6 Technology Provide teachers and students technology access and up-to-date tools to enhance and support curriculum. \$10,000 N
+Action # Title Description Total Funds Contributing Ensure the development, effectiveness, and retention of highly qualified staff, through a comprehensive program of professional development, support, and compensation. \$790,533 No 1.1 Certificated Staff/Professional Development PD: We will access professional development and coaching activities through our Intervention Specialist, County Offices of Education, and curriculum publishers on: AVT, SEL curriculum/behavior practices, and writing (Step up to Writing, handwriting curriculum).
+We will continue our work with SCSOS in Math.
+We will add a Reading Development training for instructional aides.
+1.2 Certificated Staff to Reduce Class Sizes Fund staff to reduce class sizes to better serve low-income students, English learners and foster youth. \$108,688 Yes 1.3 Standards-aligned Instructional Materials Continue to provide standards-aligned instructional materials (ELA and Math consumables) to all students. \$4978 No Monitoring Learning and Monitor the academic achievement of students and provide intervention and support to address the academic needs of all students including Socioeconomically Disadvantaged, English learners, foster youth (currently none), and students with disabilities. \$213,439 No 1.4 Intervention Assessments and data management system Staff to coordinate assessment system and evaluate assessment data Coaching and instructional planning for lessons and intervention Staff to provide targeted intervention to students 1.5 VAPA Increase student access to visual and performing arts programs and courses by funding instructors and materials for guest teachers in art, dance, music, etc. \$1,000 No 1.6 Technology Provide teachers and students technology access and up-to-date tools to enhance and support curriculum. \$10,000 No

-Goal Analysis for 2021/22
+Goal Analysis for 2022/23